esteban71/Clinic_Management/README.md

 # Data Simulation at App Launch

 At the launch of the application, we create fictitious data.
 Observations are updated every 2 minutes with new data to mimic real-time updates from medical devices.

+However, some parts of the interface do not work with the simulated data.
+To ensure full functionality, new data must be created manually using the admin interface.

 # Authentication and Authorization